 Once the eNote is executed, it is stored in an eVault.
 At the same time, it is registered with MERS and a controller and location are assigned.
 As the eNote moves on the secondary market, the MERS registry is updated with all transfers of control and location captured.

-eNote registration with MERS also enables the mortgage lending industry to interpret adoption of eMortgages through registration data.
-According to MERS data presented during a recent HousingWire webinar, eNote registration exploded in growth between 2018 and 2019.
-And during COVID-19, the growth of eMortgages reached an all-time high.
+eNote registration with MERS also enables the mortgage lending industry to interpret the adoption of eMortgages through registration data.
+According to MERS data presented during a recent HousingWire webinar, eNote registration exploded in growth between 2018 and 2019 and continued to set new records in 2020.

 - Total eNote registration in 2018: 16,950